Thursday, April 5, 2012

 Preheat the oven to 350°F.

-In a sauté pan, brown the flour-coated chicken pieces in butter (especially delicious) or a neutral oil.
-As they brown, remove the pieces and set them aside.
+In a sauté pan, brown the chicken pieces in the butter (especially delicious) or a neutral oil.
+As they brown, remove them and set aside.

-If your sauté pan is large enough to hold everything and is oven-safe with a lid, return the chicken to the pan and place it in the oven.
+If your sauté pan is large enough to hold everything and is oven-safe with a lid, return the chicken to the pan and cover.
 Otherwise, transfer everything to a covered casserole or Dutch oven.

 I serve this with basmati rice, mango chutney, and pappadams (when I can get my hands on them), which I cook in hot oil until they puff up.